JanLunge/orbit/Readme.md

 then the text will be sent to a command module that will execute the command then the response will be sent to a TTS module that will speak the response

+This has been tested on an m1 mac

 ## TODOs:
 - [ ] implement function calling in the ai module so the ai can trigger commands
 - [ ] create a management interface for the function calling